Back to Blog

 7 min read

 Most older adults want to stay in their own homes as long as possible — and with the right modifications, many can do so safely.
 The key is identifying and addressing hazards before they cause problems.
-Here's a room-by-room guide to making your home safer.

 The Numbers Don't Lie